vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-EsxiLockdownMode.md

 ## Synopsis

-Retrieves the ESXi host lockdown mode state from vCenter Server.
+Retrieves the ESXi host lockdown mode state from a vCenter Server instance.

 ## Syntax